Colourful Africa

 80cm x 80cm

-Kori Bustards worrry this young elephant on his way through the volcanic rocks for the green hills of Mount Nyiro.
+Kori Bustards worry this young elephant on his way through the volcanic rocks for the green hills of Mount Nyiro.
 I've always wanted to paint an elephant's baggy bottom... at last the perfect setting!

 Bull Elephant in Manyara